Norman North Mnemosyne

 IF YOU MENTION THE HAT MAN I WILL VOTE YOU DOWN HE TOOK EVERYTHING FROM ME

 I graduated from Norman North in 2019 and OU in 2022 with dual degrees in political science and professional writing.
-I am an English teacher/Debate Coach at Longfellow Middle School and a two-time published poet.
+Currently, I am working toward a Master's of Education in Education Policy from American U in Washington DC.
+Professionally, I am an English teacher/Debate Coach at Longfellow Middle School and a two-time published poet.

 From 2012-2019, I competed in PF, LD, Congress, and all IEs.
 LD and Congress are by far my favorites.
 I've been to regionals, state, Nats, and TOC.